Higher dimensional obstructions for star reductions: Introduction

 We briefly describe here the main ideas; definitions and details can be found in Section \ref{S: Becker graph embeddings}.
 Given a Polish $G$-space $X$, let $E^G_X$ be the associated orbit equivalence relation on $X$.
 In \cite{GOP}, the authors introduce a digraph structure $\mathcal{B}(X/G)$ on the quotient $X/E^G_X$ based on Becker's notion of right-embeddings.\footnote{In \cite{Becker}, Becker studies left-embeddings.
 Here and in \cite{GOP}, with an eye on the applications, it is convenient to develop everything in terms of right-embeddings.
 Analogous results hold for left-embeddings.} The \emph{right-Becker graph} $\mathcal{B}(X/G)$ has the elements $[x]$ of $X/E^G_X$ as vertices, and an arrow $[x]\to[y]$ whenever there is a right-Cauchy sequence $(g_n)$ in $G$ so that $g_n y$ converges to $x$.
 The main structural result in \cite{GOP} (\cite[Proposition 2.8]{GOP}) states that a Baire measurable reduction $f$ from $E^G_X$ to $E^H_Y$ induces an injective digraph homomorphism from $\mathcal{B}(X_0/G)$ to $\mathcal{B}(Y/H)$, where $X_0$ is an invariant generic subset of $X$.
 Using this result and the fact that the Becker graph associated to the action of a CLI group $H$ is trivial,\footnote{A group is CLI if it admits a complete and left-invariant metric.} they introduce---in analogy to Hjorth's turbulence condition---a new dynamical obstruction for classifying $E^G_X$ by CLI-group actions.
-Here we show that under $*$-reductions the main structural result from \cite{GOP} can be strengthened to the following. \begin{theorem} Suppose that $G,H$ are Polish groups, $X$ is a Polish $G$-space, $Y$ is a Polish $H$-space, and $f\colon X\to Y$ is $*$-reduction from $E^G_X$ to $E^H_Y$.
-Then there is a $G$-invariant dense $G_{\delta}$ subset $X_0$ of $X$ and an $H$-invariant non-meager Baire measurable subset $Y_0$ of $Y$ so that the induced map $[f]$ restricted on $X_0/G$ is an isomorphism from the digraph $\mathcal{B}(X_0/G)$ to the digraph $\mathcal{B}(Y_0/H)$. \end{theorem} This strengthening allows us to utilize ``higher dimensional'' properties of the Becker graphs $\mathcal{B}(X/G)$ and $\mathcal{B}(Y/H)$ as obstructions for $*$-reducing $E^G_X$ to $E^H_Y$.
-We say that the \emph{dimension} of the Becker graph $\mathcal{B}(X/G)$ is at least $n$, if the combinatorial $n$-cube embeds in $\mathcal{B}(X/G)$.
-We say that the \emph{generic dimension} of $\mathcal{B}(X/G)$ is at least $n$ if the combinatorial $n$-cube embeds in $\mathcal{B}(X_0/G)$, for every invariant comeager subset $X_0$ of $X$.
-Similarly, we say the \emph{locally generic dimension of $\mathcal{B}(X/G)$} is at least $n$ if the combinatorial $n$-cube embeds in $\mathcal{B}(X_0/G)$, for every invariant non-meager subset $X_0$ of $X$ with the Baire property.
+Here we show that for $*$-reductions, the main structural result from \cite{GOP} can be strengthened.